joshualmitchell/joshualmitchell.github.io/_posts/2020-03-28-andy-matuschaks-evergreen-note-taking-system-on-roam.md

 toc: true # outline page on the right hand side
 ---

-This is a post describing the "Evergreen" note-taking system, how it excels over traditional note-taking, and how to use it on Roam.
+This is a post describing the "Evergreen" note taking system, how it excels over traditional note taking, and how to use it on Roam.

 ## Andy Matuschak's Note Taking System ("The Evergreen System")